ibm-cloud-docs/openshift/openshift_vpc_lbaas.md

   </tr>
   <tr>
     <td>`service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector`</td>
-    <td>{{site.data.keyword.openshiftshort}} version 4.5 only: Annotation to specify a worker node label selector.
+    <td>{{site.data.keyword.openshiftshort}} version 4.5 or later: Annotation to specify a worker node label selector.
 To identify the worker nodes that receive traffic, you can select one of the supported label selector keys.
 Note that you can include only one label selector in the annotation, and that the selector must be specified in the `"key=value"` format.
 If this annotation is not specified, all worker nodes in your cluster are configured to receive traffic from the VPC application load balancer.
 If specified, this annotation takes precedence over the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotation, and any `dedicated: edge` labels on worker nodes are ignored.<br><br>The following keys are permitted:
       <ul><li>`ibm-cloud.kubernetes.io/internal-ip`</li>
       <li>`ibm-cloud.kubernetes.io/machine-type`</li>
       <li>`ibm-cloud.kubernetes.io/os`</li>